Naan Mirugamaai Maara: Production

-Casting

-Sasikumar plays the role of sound engineer in this film.
-Actress Hariprriya was chosen as the female lead in this film marking the first collaboration with Sasikumar.
-Actor Vikranth portrays the main antagonist.

 Music

-The film score was composed by Ghibran.The film has no songs.
+The film score was composed by Ghibran in his second collaboration with Sasikumar after Kutti Puli (2013) and first with Sathyasiva.
+The film has no songs.
 The audio rights were acquired by Think Music India.

 Release

 Theatrical

 The film was initially scheduled to release in theatres in October 2022, but was postponed to 18 November 2022.
 The trailer of the film were released on 29 October 2022.
+The film has received an A certificate due to its violent content.

 Distribution

 The distribution rights of the film in Tamil Nadu were acquired by Sangili Murugan under the banner of Murugan Cine Arts.
 The distribution rights of the film in Karnataka were acquired by ATM Productions.

-Home Media
+Home media

-The post-theatrical television satellite rights were sold to Sun TV and the digital rights to Sun NXT.The film was telecast through Sun TV on 5 February 2023.
+The post-theatrical streaming rights were sold to Sun NXT.
+The film premiered through Sun TV on 5 February 2023.

 Reception

-Logesh Balachandran of The Times of India who gave 2 stars out of 5 stars after reviewing the film stated that,"Naan Mirugamai Maara would have been better if the director had made this film a decade ago".
+Logesh Balachandran of The Times of India gave 2 stars out of 5 stars and stated that, "Naan Mirugamai Maara would have been better if the director had made this film a decade ago".
 Avinash Ramachandran of Cinema Express who gave 2.5 stars out of stars after reviewing the film stated that,"It is quite a shame because Naan Mirugamaai Maara could have been cut out of the same cloth as a John Wick or a Nobody, but the overt sentimentality and emotional prodding make it a rather middling experience".
-G. Gowtham of India Herald, wrote "Overall, Satya Siva has written a compelling plot that keeps us interested.
-Although there are sentiments, this may not be an option for family audiences, and it may be a takeaway for gory violent action film fans".